muman613/ucode_interface/doc/README.md

 Microcode used by the interface must be installed in the 'ucode' sub-directory.

-XML files such as the platform databaes are stored in the 'xml' sub-directory.
+XML files such as the platform databases are stored in the 'xml' sub-directory.

 Each sub-project has it's own 'Makefile' in it's directory.
 The build system is sensitive to a few ENVIRONMENT variables such as: